rjgleave/aws-batch-universal-scheduler/README.md

     *   create_batch_schedule_table.py - this builds the schedule table
     *   write_schedule_record.py - this writes the S3 schedule record into dynamoDb
     *   sample_schedule.json - a sample schedule file which illustrates the structure
+    *   create_batch_schedule_history.py - use this to buld the schedule history table.
+This table is updated automatically each time a schedule runs.
+In addition, failed schedules are restarted using this table.
 4. FOLDER: fetch-and-run - contains a generic Docker file and several sample 'fetch' scripts which can be executed from that container.
 5. FOLDER: state_machine  - components to build the state machine
     *   get_job_schedule.py - a lambda to retrieve the job schedule from dynamoDb